slambert47/PKS-Ninja/LabGuides/PKSIntroMonitoring-MO7212/readme.md

 </details>
 <br/>

 1.1.6 Fill in the fields for "Wavefront URL" and "Wavefront Access Token" from step 1.1.3".
-Remember to press "Save" at the bottom of the page to save the configuration.
+Remember to press "Save" at the bottom of the page to save the configuration

 <details><summary>Screenshot 1.1.6</summary>
 <img src="Images/6.png">